ruddfawcett/hoot/README.md

 When you first install hoot, you will need to authenticate yourself using the email and password you used in the iOS app.

-Simply execute `hoot`, and you will be prompted to enter your credentials.
-Note as of right now you cannot change these with the tool, you'll have to manually edit your `.netrc` file.
+Execute `hoot login`, and you will be prompted to enter your credentials.
+To logout, `hoot logout` (you'll still have to remove all traces of Hoot form `~/.netrc`, though your hashed password and email are wiped).

 To use, you can do something like the following,

     sh my-long-process.sh && hoot

-After your scraping tool/parser/long task has been completed, you'll get an alert on your phone.
+After your scraping tool/parser/long task has been completed, you'll get an alert on your phone, such as the default message.

 > Hoot!
 Your process has finished!
 Come back!

+If you want to use a custom message, you can use a familiar `git` syntax.

+    hoot -m "Your custom message."

 ## Development

-I'd love to flesh out the project some more, but currently it fits my needs.
-Things that definitely need to be added are a more effective authentication gem (I don't know exactly which one), and `commander` (or another tool that makes processing arguments easier).
-Maybe even some testing?

 To add features, I'd recommend also using your own branch of `hedwig` ([ruddfawcett/hedwig](https://github.com/ruddfawcett/hedwig)).
 You can hack on Hoot with your local copy of Hedwig, and enable development mode using the following:

-    HEDWING_ENDPOINT="http://localhost:5000" DEV=true hoot
+    DEV=true hoot

 ## Contributing